syedjunaid47/Event-Management/README.md

 Campus Event Reporting System (Prototype)

 Project Description

-This is a prototype Campus Event Reporting System to follow up on the registration, attendance and feedback made by the students to college events.
-It exposes APIs, and reports, for event popularity, attendance rates and the top active students.
+This project is a Campus Event Reporting System built as part of a Campus Event Management Platform.
+It allows college staff to create and manage events, and students to register, check in, and give feedback.
+The system tracks event creation, registrations, attendance, and feedback, and provides reports on:
+Event popularity (registrations per event).
+Attendance percentage and average feedback.
+Student participation across events.
+Top active students.
+The prototype is implemented with FastAPI and SQLite, featuring:
+APIs for events, students, registration, attendance, and feedback.
+Reporting endpoints and SQL queries.
+Sample database schema and seed data for demonstration

 Features